Beta8397/virtual_robot/README.md

-Four robot configurations are available: a simple two-wheeled robot, a robot with four mecanum wheels, an X-Drive robot with four OmniWheels mounted at 45 degrees at each corner of the robot, and an additional mecanum-wheeled configuration that has an extendable arm (DC motor-operated) with a grabber (Servo-operated) at the end.
+Four robot configurations are available: a simple two-wheeled robot, a robot with four mecanum wheels, an X-Drive robot with four OmniWheels mounted at 45 degrees at each corner of the robot, and an additional mecanum-wheeled configuration that has an extendable arm with a grabber at the end.

 Each robot can be thought of as 18 inches wide.
 For the two-wheel bot and mecanum wheel bot, the distance between the centers of the right and left wheels is 16 inches.
 For the mecanum wheel bot, the distance between the centers of the front and back wheels is 14 inches, and the mecanum wheels (when viewed from the top) have an "X" configuration.
 For the X-Drive bot, the distance between the centers of any two adjacent wheels is 14.5 inches.
 Each motor has an encoder.
 There is a downward-facing color sensor in the center of the robot.
+A gyro sensor (or BNO055 imu) is also included.
+The ArmBot has an extendable arm (DcMotor operated) with a grabber (Servo-operated) at the end.
+The other robots have a simple rotating arm at the back.
+For the Mechanum bot and Two-Wheeled bot, the arm is controlled by a servo.
-A gyro sensor is also included.
-A purple arm on the back of the robot is controlled by a servo.
+For the X-Drive bot, the arm is controlled by a CR servo.
 Each robot also has distance sensors on the front, left, right and back sides.
 A small green rectangle indicates the front of the robot.
 Wheel diameters are all 4 inches.

 The field can be thought of as 12 feet wide.
 The field graphic (currently the Skystone field)